tutmryan/vo-dev-api/docs/infrastructure/instance-deploy.md

 1. In the "Publisher verificatin" section, click on "Add MPN ID to verify publisher".
 1. Provide the partner ID of Verified Orchestration Pty Ltd, "6659076", as MPN ID, then click on "Verify and save". (_Note:_ this step needs to be performed by a global administrator of the Entra tenant).

+## Manual steps to be performed once the VID authority is verified

+- Delete the access policy from the by the Verified ID service keyvault for the interative user.

 ## Tear down an instance

 1. Deprecate all contracts which would revoke all issuances as the Verified ID authority cannot be deleted